 Glyphosate which is the weedkiller found in “Roundup” is classified as a possible carcinogen.
 It is sprayed onto crops, GMO grown foods, to control weeds.
 We either consume these foods or they are fed to the livestock we then consume.

 Fact – 93% of Americans test positive for glyphosate in urine.
-Glyphosate kills off good bacteria in gut, and is mistaken as an amino acid, getting transported to muscles and organs.
-It is a endocrine disruptor and binds to heavy metals, such as aluminum.
+Glyphosate kills off good bacteria in the gut, and is mistaken as an amino acid, getting transported to muscles and organs.
+It is an endocrine disruptor and binds to heavy metals, such as aluminum.

 To make matters worse, it blocks the detox of other chemicals in your body by disrupting certain enzymes.
 Glyphosate is linked to hypothyroidism, chronic fatigue, colitis, inflammation, Parkinson’s, gluten intolerance, celiac, MS, liver disease and miscarriage.